 - When you flush, you are stepping down on the pedal too long.
 This is probably the biggest reason we know of why a black tank fills too quickly.
 When flushing down urine, you only need to hold the pedal down for no longer than one second.
 Two seconds is too much.
-There are some people with OCD issues that hold down a pedal for several seconds.
-If you are one of them, we are sorry for you!
-You’re still free to flush as you please, but you may find yourself needing to drain the black tank more often.
+One option is to turn off the water pump when peeing.

 - You are refilling the toilet bowl with fresh water.
 There’s no need to do this.
 True, you may encounter more smell wafting up from the black tank, but then again that’s why RVs have roof vents and why they sell candles at Walmart.
 You can also put in more black tank enzyme.
-Enzyme packaging usually give conservative measurements.
+Enzyme packaging usually gives conservative directions for use.
 Put in more if the smell is that bad.

 - You’re wasting water trying to rinse off skid marks.
 Instead, use a spray cleaner and wipe it off with RV toilet paper.
 Or if you don’t mind, leave it there for your husband to “piss off”.

 - You’re certainly free to use as much toilet paper as you want, but if you don’t want to have to dump your black tank too often, then learn how to use less TP.

 - Or better yet, don’t dump it down the toilet.
 Keep a separate waste bin for paper products, then burn it in the campfire.

 - You’re using the wrong toilet paper.
 Standard household toilet paper can take weeks to fully render into pulp.
 Meanwhile, RV-grade toilet paper is designed to breakdown into pulp in just hours.

 - Adding more black tank enzyme will help expedite the breakdown of toilet paper.

 - If it seems like your black tank is filling up faster and faster over the months (or years), then you could have a build-up of solids.